araval/Wikipedia-Category-Predictor/README.md

 2. _The second should take in a new Wikipedia url as input and output the probabilities of belonging to each category_ This one is _predict.py_.
 It takes a url from raw_input and produces output as shown below.

+3. packages I used are listed in _requirements.txt_.
 ```
 $ python predict.py
 Input url:  https://en.wikipedia.org/wiki/Merge_sort